matteo-789/Discrete-Dynamical-Reservoir/README.md

 This library works for Python 3.8 and higher.

-## Quick example of how to code a CML reservoir
+## Quick example of how to code a Binary ECA reservoir
 ```python
 import Discrete_Dynamical_Reservoir as DDSR